 Something worth knowing is that you shouldn’t expect to be able to buy a car using a credit card, then switch to a balance transfer when the introductory period ends on your first credit card.
 Balance transfers are not a guaranteed solution for two main reasons.

 Secondly, you may not be approved for a balance transfer credit card.
-It’s hard to know whether you will be approved for a credit card at the best of times, and when you’re talking about transferring a large debt onto the card (e.g. a $30,000 car debt), this becomes even trickier.
+It’s hard to know whether you will be approved for a credit card at the best of times, and when you’re talking about transferring a large debt onto the card (such as a $25,000 car debt), this can become even trickier.

-Finally, every time you apply for a balance transfer, this application shows up on your credit report and negatively affects your credit rating.
-This makes it harder to be approved for future balance transfers, credit cards, or loans.
+Finally, every time you apply for a balance transfer, the application can show up on your credit report and may negatively affect your credit rating.
+This can make it harder to be approved for future balance transfers, credit cards, or other loans.

-If you were previously using your credit card as a cash flow tool, then putting such a large purchase on the card may severely restrict your ability to use the card when you need to.
-For example, on a card with a credit limit of $25,000, buying a car for $20,000 doesn’t leave you with much wriggle room.
+If you were previously using your credit card as a cash flow tool, putting a large purchase – like a car – on the card may severely restrict your ability to use the card when you need to.
+For example, on a card with a credit limit of $25,000, buying a car for $24,000 doesn’t leave you with much wriggle room.

-While you are carrying an outstanding balance on your credit card (the car debt), you will not enjoy the usual interest-free days on any other purchases you make using that card.
+While you are carrying an outstanding balance on your credit card (the car debt), you will not enjoy the usual interest-free days on any other purchases you make using the card.

 Requires budgeting willpower